 While nothing should replace your visits to the dermatologist (skin checks are really important), various outlets make it much easier to get your footing when you're purchasing products.
-Below, find five unusual ways to make your skin clearer, brighter, and healthier by prowling the internet.
+Here are five unusual ways to make your skin clearer, brighter, and healthier by prowling the internet.

 1. Secret Facebook Groups